rumialirome-ship-it/A-babaexch/README.md

     -   Check if the backend is running with `pm2 status`.
 If it has stopped or is in an errored state, check the logs with `pm2 logs ababa-backend`.
 -   **Permission Errors**: If you have issues with the database file, ensure its directory has the correct permissions: `sudo chown -R $USER:$USER /var/www/html/A-babaexch/backend`.
 -   **Changes Not Appearing**: If you update frontend files, you may need to clear your browser cache.
 For backend changes, restart the process with `pm2 reload ababa-backend`.
+-   **Error: `Failed to load module script...
+MIME type of "application/octet-stream"`**:
+    -   **Cause**: This error occurs when Nginx is serving the wrong `index.html` file (the one from your project's root folder instead of the one inside `dist`).
+The browser is trying to load a `.tsx` file, which it cannot execute, and Nginx defaults to a generic file type.
+    -   **Solution**: Double-check your Nginx configuration file (`/etc/nginx/sites-available/abexch.live`).
+Ensure the `root` directive is pointing to the correct build output directory: `root /var/www/html/A-babaexch/dist;`.
+After correcting the path, restart Nginx with `sudo systemctl restart nginx`.